15 Different Types of Rakes for Domestic Use

-Please note that I may earn a small commission from purchases made through product links in this article.
+I may earn a small commission from purchases made through product links on this website at no extra cost to you.
 As an Amazon Associate I earn from qualifying purchases.

 Did you know that there are literally dozens of different types of rakes available that all have their own characteristics and uses?

-Do note though that there will always be some overlap between these rakes, and some of them can be used in more than one way.
+In this article, I will outline 15 rake types that can be used for various domestic chores.
+Do keep in mind that there will always be some overlap between these rakes, and some of them can be used in more than one way.

 1. Leaf Rake